tjzeig66/tz66/AD-Structure-Documentation.md

 1. **Enable Advanced Features:** In the Active Directory Users and Computers (ADUC) console, I toggled on 'View > Advanced Features'.

    [Enabling Advanced Features](advanced-features-view.png)
-   *Enablingn Advanced Features to expose hidden object attributes.*
+   *Enabling Advanced Features to expose hidden object attributes.*

 2. **Direct Navigation:** I identified that the **Object** tab is hidden if the OU is found via "Search/Find" tool.
 I closed the search and manually navigated to the OU through the **Domain Tree"" sidebar.